73 per cent

 Resistant bacteria can pass from animals to people directly, via food (eg meat) or via the environment, they may also pass from people to farmed animals.
 Here they can multiply and acquire additional resistance genes, then pass back to humans.

 According to the Alliance to save Our Antibiotics, resistant farmed-animal bacteria can contribute to higher levels of resistance in human infections in two main ways:

-Methicillin-resistant Staphylococcus aureus (MRSA) are a group of Gram-positive bacteria resistant to numerous beta-lactam antibiotics (a broad class of antibiotics antibiotics including methicillin, amoxicillin, penicillin and oxacillin), making infection a challenge to treat.
+Methicillin-resistant Staphylococcus aureus (MRSA) are a group of Gram-positive bacteria resistant to numerous beta-lactam antibiotics (a broad class of antibiotics) including methicillin, amoxicillin, penicillin and oxacillin), making infection a challenge to treat.

-Methicillin refers to the semi-synthetic form of penicillin that was once effective against staphylococci bacteria.
+Methicillin refers to the semi-synthetic form of penicillin that was once effective against Staphylococcus bacteria.

-- aureus is commonly found in the nose and skin of humans.
-About 30 per cent of the UK population are colonised with S. aureus and 1-3 per cent with MRSA.
+S. aureus is commonly found in the nose and skin of humans.
+About 30 per cent of the UK population are colonised with S. aureus and one to three per cent with MRSA.
 Both can live harmlessly on the skin (usually in the nose, armpits, groin or buttocks).
 Healthy individuals are usually unaware that they are carriers but may suffer from minor skin infections such as:

 However, S. aureus is an opportunist pathogen and if it gets further into your body, can cause more serious infections leading to:

 - septic bursitis (small fluid-filled sacs under the skin)